-Africa’s mobile operators now see they must innovate to prosper.
-Much of this innovation lies outside company doors.
 The situation is changing as smartphone adoption jumps and access to mobile broadband networks rises.
 It means apps such as WhatsApp, Viber and Skype, along with local alternatives in some countries, feature more prominently as consumers switch to these services to save money.

 But this puts pressure on the usually reliable cash cows of voice and SMS to sustain revenue growth.
 This is why African mobile operators need to innovate if they want to maintain healthy profit margins.
 But this isn’t as easy as it might sound, African telcos have seen their margins squeezed over the last five years from over 40% to around 33% last year, according to GSMA.
 Unsurprisingly, large incumbent phone companies struggle with innovation just like their large counterparts in other industries.
 Their internal mechanics are too cumbersome, too top-heavy, and too tied to tight key performance indicators (KPI).

 The launch of the renowned mobile money service M-Pesa by Kenyan network operator Safaricom, a few years back is often cited as a best example that Africa’s mobile operators are innovators.
 Yet, cast an eye around and until recently there had been few other examples of groundbreaking innovation elsewhere in the African telecoms sector.
 More common have been costly price wars, and following the crowd.
 What did Airtel and Orange do in response to M-Pesa?
 They launched their own, Airtel Money and Orange Money.